GriffithsLab/HaritaEtAl2024_whobpyt-network-sc-lesions/Code/README.md

 4) The `WhoBPyT_Code` folder contains the relevant functions used in (2) and (3) to carry out the simulations.

 5) The `Ntwx_interactions_after_SC_lesions_resting_state.ipynb` jupyter notebook shows how to get the results obtained in the study.
-Figures 4, 5, 6, 7 A, and B can be obtained from this notebook.
+Figures 4, 5, 6, and 7 (panels A and B) can be obtained from this notebook.
 However, please note that this notebook uses resting-state data only (Figure 4).
 If you want to generate the figures for task data (Figures 5-7), you can use the same code in this notebook, but please CHANGE the data path to the corresponding task data.